-Staying properly hydrated is key for a successful run.
+Stay properly hydrated for a successful run.
 If you don’t drink enough, you’ll likely get fatigued or cramp up.
-The goal is to drink about an ounce of water for every 10 pounds of body weight about an hour before you workout.
+The goal is to drink about an ounce of water for every 10 pounds of body weight about an hour before your workout.
 I typically drink water with just a splash of lemonade for flavor.

 7. Keep Your Body in Running Shape